guenchi/json/README.md

 `(json-set json verify1 verify2 verify3 ... procedure)`

-It likes json-set, the diffrent is it accept a procedure rather than a value.
+it likes json-set, the diffrent is it accept only procedure for the lastest argument.

+the procedure will receive two arguments: list of keys of all layers `'(verify1 verify2 verify3 ...)` and the current value.

-And the procedure have to accept two arguments (key and old value) and return a new value.
+it have to return a new value what you want to put.

 ### Exemples